-- (D) Each denomination of value chip utilized by a holder of a Class A license unless otherwise authorized by the commission, shall- - 1.
+- (D) Each denomination of value chip utilized by a holder of a Class B license unless otherwise authorized by the commission, shall- - 1.
 Have its center portion impressed, engraved or imprinted with the value of the chip and the riverboat issuing it and utilize a different shape for each denomination; - 2.
-Be designed so as to be able to determine on closed circuit black and white television the specific denomination of a chip when placed in a stack of chips of other denominations; and - 3.
-Be designed, manufactured and constructed so as to prevent, to the greatest extent possible, the counterfeiting of value chips.

-(2) Nonvalue Chips.

-- (A) Each nonvalue chip utilized by a riverboat shall be issued solely for the purpose of gaming at roulette.
+Be designed so as to be able to determine on surveillance closed circuit television the specific denomination of a chip when placed in a stack of chips of other denominations; and - 3.
+Be designed, manufactured and constructed so as to prevent, to the greatest extent possible, the counterfeiting of value chips. - (2) Nonvalue Chips. - (A) Each nonvalue chip utilized by a riverboat shall be issued solely for the purpose of gaming at roulette.
 The nonvalue chip(s) at each roulette table shall- - 1.
 Have the name of the riverboat issuing it molded into its center; - 2.
 Contain a design, insert or symbol differentiating it from the nonvalue chips being used at every other roulette table in the riverboat; - 3.
 Have "Roulette" impressed on it; and - 4.
-Be designed, manufactured and constructed so as to prevent, to the greatest extent possible, the counterfeiting of these chips. - (B) Nonvalue chips issued at a roulette table shall only be used for gaming at that table and shall not be used for gaming at any other table in the riverboat, nor shall any holder of a Class A license or its employees allow any riverboat patron to remove nonvalue chips permanently from the table from which they were issued. - (C) No person at a roulette table shall be issued or permitted to game with nonvalue chips that are identical in color and design to value chips or to nonvalue chips being used by another person at the same table.
+Be designed, manufactured and constructed so as to prevent, to the greatest extent possible, the counterfeiting of these chips. - (B) Nonvalue chips issued at a roulette table shall only be used for gaming at that table and shall not be used for gaming at any other table in the riverboat, nor shall any holder of a Class B license or its employees allow any riverboat patron to remove nonvalue chips permanently from the table from which they were issued. - (C) No person at a roulette table shall be issued or permitted to game with nonvalue chips that are identical in color and design to value chips or to nonvalue chips being used by another person at the same table.
 When a patron purchases nonvalue chips, a nonvalue chip of the same color shall be placed in a slot or receptacle attached to the outer rim of the roulette wheel.
-At that time, a marker denoting the value of a stack of twenty (20) chips of that color shall be placed in the slot or receptacle. - (D) Nonvalue chips shall only be presented for redemption at the table from which they were issued and shall not be redeemed or exchanged at any other location in the riverboat gaming operation.
-When so presented, the dealer at the issuing table shall exchange them for an equivalent amount of value chips which may then be used by the patron in gaming or redeemed as any other value chips.
+At that time, a marker denoting the value of a stack of twenty (20) chips of that color shall be placed in the slot or receptacle.

-(E) Each holder of a Class A license shall have the discretion to permit, limit or prohibit the use of value chips in gaming at roulette provided, however, that it shall be the responsibility of the licensee to keep an accurate account of the wagers being made at roulette with value chips so that the wagers made by one player are not confused with those made by another player at the table.
+- (D) Nonvalue chips shall only be presented for redemption at the table from which they were issued and shall not be redeemed or exchanged at any other location in the riverboat gaming operation.
+When so presented, the dealer at the issuing table shall exchange them for an equivalent amount of value chips which may then be used by the patron in gaming or redeemed as any other value chips. - (E) Each holder of a Class B license shall have the discretion to permit, limit or prohibit the use of value chips in gaming at roulette provided, however, that it shall be the responsibility of the licensee to keep an accurate account of the wagers being made at roulette with value chips so that the wagers made by one player are not confused with those made by another player at the table.

-AUTHORITY: sections 313.004, 313.805 and 313.817, RSMo 2000.
+AUTHORITY: section 313.004, RSMo 2000 and sections 313.805 and 313.817, RSMo Supp.
+2008.
 Emergency rule filed Sept.
 1, 1993, effective Sept.
 20, 1993, expired Jan.
 17, 1994.
 Emergency rule filed Jan.
 5, 1994, effective Jan.
 18, 1994, expired Jan.
 30, 1994.
 Original rule filed Sept.
 1, 1993, effective Jan.
 31, 1994.
 Amended: Filed May 13, 1998, effective Oct.
 30, 1998.
 Amended: Filed April 3, 2001, effective Oct.
 30, 2001.
+Amended: Filed Oct.
+29, 2008, effective April 30, 2009.
+Amended: Filed June 30, 2009, effective Jan.
+30, 2010.